mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 Once content is approved it is watermarked with a provided [content id](./content-id/), which can be decoded by media sites and reference any of the details about the content from content filtering services to meet the [media requirements](./media-requirements/) of displaying content.

-Once content is approved the customer is notified with the [approved content information](./approved-content-information).
+Once content is approved the customer is notified with the [approved content information](./approved-content-information), and the content is sent to their [media server(s)](./media-servers/).

 Anyone hosting content or distributing content without permission will be tried in [jury service](/jury-service/) where they can loose their ability to operate an American Internet domain.

+Copyright will be checked on the transfer of content between media servers, unless tested performance with AI can show otherwise.

 ## Government Agent Portal